 Administrative Responsibilities and Communication

-- Serve as consultant and official PRC contact person.
+- Serve as consultant and official CCD contact person.

 - Serve as a resource, referral, and communication agent.
 Serve as liaison between residents and Residence Life.

 - Develop and maintain relationships with residents and university personnel.

 - Abide by university policies.
 Assist campus officials or other responsible parties elsewhere on campus when requested to do so.

 - Promote the CCD and its resources to Residence Life staff, Community Councils, Language House Tutors, Sharpe Community Scholars, Chapter Liaisons, RHA and NRHH members.

 - Track CCD usage and update and maintain social media accounts

 - Maintain pre-made bulletin boards, posters, and Initiatives at Your FingerTips